RamaMahjoub/test-project/README.md

 ## Services

-*note that service might behave differently based on the selected dataset
+*note that service might behave differently based on the selected dataset* *Each service runs on a separate port*

 - **Search**:

+you have to run a service by this command:

+    - fastapi run matching_and_ranking.py --reload --port 8001

 Performs search query and get full documnents results based on passed query and dataset passed.

 the following APIs runs the search service on our project:

-    - GET: /search?query="YOUR-QUERY"&dataset="science/recreation"&crawling=true/false
+    - GET: 8001:/search?query="YOUR-QUERY"&dataset="science/recreation"&crawling=true/false
 the "crawling=true/false" is available just on science dataset

 - **Text Processing**:

+you have to run a service by this command:

+    - fastapi run text_proccessing.py --reload --port 8000

 The implemented text processing steps are: